TERMS AND CONDITIONS

 Section 16.
 MUTUAL INDEMNIFICATION

-16.1.
-Commenco shall defend, indemnify, and hold Customer, its employees, agents, officers, directors, and shareholders (collectively, Customer Indemnified Persons”) for, from and against any losses, liabilities, claims, proceedings, damages, fines, obligations, judgments, demands, costs and expenses, including, but not limited to, reasonable attorney’s’ fees incurred at all levels of proceedings, incurred by Customer Indemnified Persons and arising from
+16.1 By Commenco.
+Commenco shall defend, indemnify, and hold harmless Customer, its employees, agents, officers, directors, and shareholders (collectively, “Customer Indemnified Persons”) from and against any losses, liabilities, claims, proceedings, damages, fines, obligations, judgments, demands, costs and expenses, including, but not limited to, reasonable attorney’s’ fees incurred at all levels of proceedings, incurred by Customer Indemnified Persons and arising from third-party claims in respect of:

-ⅰⅰⅰ. any intentional misconduct of Commenco or its directors, officers, employees, agents, or contractors.
-The provisions of this section shall survive the expiration or termination of this Agreement.
+The provisions of this Section 16.1 shall survive the expiration or termination of this Agreement.

-ii. by reason of any grossly negligent act or omission of Customer, its directors, officers, employees, agents or contractors (other than Commenco); or any intentional misconduct of Customer, its directors, officers, employees agents or contractors.
-The provisions of this section shall survive the expiration or termination of this Agreement.
+(ii) any negligent act or omission of Customer, its directors, officers, employees, agents or contractors (other than Commenco); or

 Section 17.
 INSURANCE

-17.1.
-Commenco Insurance.
-During the term of this Agreement Commenco shall maintain its Employer’s Liability, Workman’s Compensation, Auto Coverage and General Liability insurance each with a minimum coverage of $1,000,000 each occurrence and an excess/umbrella coverage limit of $5,000,000 and, shall provide a certificate of insurance to Customer, naming Customer as additional insured on all applicable policies as evidenced by a
+17.1 Commenco Insurance.
+During the term of this Agreement Commenco shall maintain its Employer’s Liability, Workman’s Compensation, Auto Coverage and General Liability insurance each with a minimum coverage of $1,000,000 each occurrence and an excess/umbrella coverage limit of $5,000,000 and, shall provide a certificate of insurance to Customer, naming Customer as additional insured on all applicable policies as evidenced by a certificate of insurance.
+Upon the request of Customer to support a specific Statement of Work, Commenco will secure additional insurance coverage via an insurance policy rider.
+Any costs associated with such a request will be invoiced by Commenco to Customer.

-17.2.
-Subcontractor’s Insurance.
-Commenco shall cause any Subcontractors to maintain workers’ compensation and other insurance consistent with this Agreement.
+17.2 Subcontractor’s Insurance.
+Commenco shall cause any subcontractors to maintain workers’ compensation and other insurance consistent with this Agreement.

 Section 18.
 FCC LICENSES AND OTHER AUTHORIZATIONS

-18.1 If applicable, Customer is solely responsible for obtaining licenses or other authorizations required by the Federal Communications Commission or any other federal, state, or local government agency and for complying with all rules and regulations required by governmental agencies.
+If applicable, Customer is solely responsible for obtaining licenses or other authorizations required by the Federal Communications Commission or any other federal, state, or local government agency and for complying with all rules and regulations required by governmental agencies.
 Neither Commenco nor any of its employees is an agent or representative of Customer in any governmental matters.

 Section 19.
 LOSS OR DAMAGE; FORCE MAJEURE

 19.2 Force Majeure.
-Each Party shall be excused from performance and shall not be considered to be in default with respect to any obligation hereunder, except the obligation to pay money in a timely manner for services actually performed or other liabilities actually incurred, if and to the extent that its failure of, or delay in, performance is due to a Force Majeure Event; provided, that:
+Each party shall be excused from performance and shall not be considered to be in default with respect to any obligation hereunder, except the obligation to pay money in a timely manner for Services actually performed or other liabilities actually incurred, if and to the extent that its failure of, or delay in, performance is due to a Force Majeure Event; provided, that:

-ii. the suspension of performance is of no greater scope and of no longer duration than is reasonably required by the Force Majeure Event;
+(ii) the suspension of performance is of no greater scope and of no longer duration than is reasonably required by the Force Majeure event;

-iv. the Party uses its best reasonable efforts to overcome or mitigate the effects of such occurrence; and when the Party is able to resume performance of its obligations under this Agreement, such Party shall give the other Party written notice to that effect and shall promptly resume performance hereunder.
+(iv) the party uses its best reasonable efforts to overcome or mitigate the effects of such occurrence; and when the party is able to resume performance of its obligations under this Agreement, such party shall give the other party written notice to that effect and shall promptly resume performance hereunder.

 Section 20.
 DISPUTE RESOLUTION

 20.2 Informal Resolution.
 Each party, through employees who have senior management responsibility over the subject matter management of this Agreement, shall first attempt to resolve amicably and informally any Dispute.
 A party shall initiate informal negotiations to resolve the Dispute by giving the other party written notice of such intent (“Request for Informal Dispute Resolution”).
-The Request for Informal Dispute Resolution shall (i) describe the Dispute and (ii) propose the procedure for its amicable resolution, including, if appropriate, the hiring of consultants.
+The Request for Informal Dispute Resolution shall (a) describe the Dispute and (b) propose the procedure for its amicable resolution, including, if appropriate, the hiring of consultants.
 Within fifteen (15) calendar days of the date of such Request for Informal Dispute Resolution, the parties shall attempt to resolve the Dispute amicably, and no party shall resort to any other means of dispute resolution for at least fifteen (15) calendar days after such Request for Informal Dispute Resolution has been delivered.

 20.4 Injunctive Relief.
-Nothing in this Section 10 will preclude either party from seeking equitable relief or interim or provisional relief from a court of competent jurisdiction concerning a dispute if necessary to protect the interests of such party.
+Nothing in this Section 20 will preclude either party from seeking equitable relief or interim or provisional relief from a court of competent jurisdiction concerning a dispute if necessary to protect the interests of such party.

 Section 21.
 GENERAL TERMS

 21.5 Independent Services.
-Commenco and its Subcontractors shall be independent contractors to Customer with respect to the Services, irrespective of whether such Subcontractors are approved by Customer, and neither Commenco nor its Subcontractors, nor the employees or agents of either, shall be deemed to be the employees, representatives or agents of Customer in connection with any matter relating to this Agreement.
+Commenco and its subcontractors shall be independent contractors to Customer with respect to the Services, irrespective of whether such subcontractors are approved by Customer, and neither Commenco nor its subcontractors, nor the employees or agents of either, shall be deemed to be the employees, representatives or agents of Customer in connection with any matter relating to this Agreement.
 No provision of this Agreement shall be construed or represented as creating a partnership, trust, joint venture, fiduciary or any similar relationship between the Parties.
 Commenco shall be solely responsible for the employment, control and conduct of all persons in its employ, and Commenco shall make all withholdings and payments of all payroll taxes and similar obligations, including income tax, social security tax, unemployment tax and worker’s compensation taxes, for each of its employees and salespersons.

-21.7 If Commenco provides Services after the termination or expiration of this Agreement, the terms and conditions in effect at the time of the termination or expiration will apply to those Services and Customer agrees to pay for those services on a time and materials basis at Commenco’s then effective hourly rates.
+21.7 Post-Termination Services.
+If Commenco provides Services after the termination or expiration of this Agreement, the terms and conditions in effect at the time of the termination or expiration will apply to those Services and Customer agrees to pay for those services on a time and materials basis at Commenco’s then effective hourly rates.

-21.8 This Agreement may be executed in one or more counterparts, all of which shall be considered part of the Agreement.
+21.8 Counterparts.
+This Agreement may be executed in one or more counterparts, all of which shall be considered part of the Agreement.
 The parties may execute this Agreement in writing, or by electronic signature, and any such electronic signature shall have the same legal effect as a handwritten signature for the purposes of validity, enforceability and admissibility.
 In addition, an electronic signature, a true and correct facsimile copy or computer image of this Agreement shall be treated as and shall have the same effect as an original signed copy of this document.

 21.11 Construction.
-This Agreement is to be construed so as to effectuate the normal and reasonable expectations of a sophisticated buyer and seller of the Products and Services covered by this Agreement and shall not be construed either for or against either Party.
-No provision of this Agreement shall be construed or interpreted for or against either Party because such Party drafted or caused its legal representative to draft the provision.
+This Agreement is to be construed so as to effectuate the normal and reasonable expectations of a sophisticated buyer and seller of the Products and Services covered by this Agreement and shall not be construed either for or against either party.
+No provision of this Agreement shall be construed or interpreted for or against either party because such party drafted or caused its legal representative to draft the provision.
 The titles or headings of the various sections, articles and paragraphs hereof are intended solely for convenience and ease of reference and are not intended, and are not to be deemed for any purpose, to modify or explain or place any interpretation or construction upon any of the provisions of this Agreement.

 21.13 Further Assurances.
-Each Party agrees to execute and deliver all further instruments, estoppels, consents, waivers and other documents, and take all further action, as may be reasonably necessary to complete performance by the Parties hereunder and to effectuate the purposes and intent of this Agreement.
+Each party agrees to execute and deliver all further instruments, estoppels, consents, waivers and other documents, and take all further action, as may be reasonably necessary to complete performance by the parties hereunder and to effectuate the purposes and intent of this Agreement.

 21.14 Amendments.
-No change, amendment or modification of this Agreement shall be valid or binding upon the Parties unless such change, amendment or modification shall be in writing and duly executed by both Parties.
+No change, amendment or modification of this Agreement shall be valid or binding upon the parties unless such change, amendment or modification shall be in writing and duly executed by both parties.

 Section 23.
 ENTIRE AGREEMENT